-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

-The coronavirus pandemic is accelerating at a frightening speed, with cases rising faster than ever.
+The coronavirus pandemic is accelerating at a frightening speed, as cases rise faster than ever.

 It took more than three months for the world to record one million virus infections, but at this stage of the pandemic, the world has jumped by one million cases in the past six days.